Understanding In-Network and Out-of-Network Benefits

 - Services requiring approval are authorized in advance.

-- The member is responsible for charges above the plan’s allowed amounts which can be significant.
+- The member is responsible for charges above the plan’s allowed amounts, these changes can be significant.

 - Preventive services are not paid at 100%.

 - Out-of-network providers are not required to authorize services in advance.
-The member may have to request authorization or risk being responsible.
+The member may have to request authorization or risk being responsible for charges.

-- Even when emergency or urgent care services from out-of-network providers are covered with in-network deductibles and co-insurance, the member is still responsible for charges above the allowed amount.
+- When emergency or urgent care services from out-of- network providers are covered with in-network deductibles and coinsurance, the member is responsible for charges above the allowed amount.
+These can be significant.